Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Data analysis

-In the event-plane analysis, we reconstruct an event-plane using tracks with $0.15 < \pt <1.5$ \gevc\ and $|\eta| < 1$ in order to reduce the effect of jets on the event plane estimation.
+In the event-plane analysis, we reconstruct an event plane using tracks with $0.15 < \pt <1.5$ \gevc\ and $|\eta| < 1$ in order to reduce the effect of jets on the event plane estimation.
 We exclude tracks with $|\nse| < 3$ to avoid possible self-correlations between the particle of interest (the electron) and tracks used in the event plane reconstruction.
 The results are corrected for non-uniform detector acceptance using $\phi$ weighting and event-by-event shifting of the planes, which is needed to make the final distribution of the event planes isotropic~\cite{Poskanzer:1998yz}.
-We obtain $\vHFE\{\rm EP\}$ directly from the data: we measure the \HFE\ production differentially at all azimuthal angles with respect to the event plane and fit the distribution with ${d}N/{d}\Delta \phi = A \times [1 + 2 \vHFE\{\rm EP\} \cos (2 \Delta \phi)]$, where $\Delta \phi \equiv \phi - \psiEP$ is the electron azimuthal angle $\phi$ with respect to the event plane $\psiEP$, reconstructed event by event.
-The observed $\vn{EP}$ coefficients are corrected for the finite event plane resolution, which is estimated from the correlation of the planes of independent sub-events~\cite{Poskanzer:1998yz}.
+We obtain $\vHFE\{\rm EP\}$ directly from the data: we measure the \HFE\ production differentially at all azimuthal angles with respect to the event plane and fit the distribution with ${d}N/{d}\Delta \phi = A \times [1 + 2 v_2^{\rm observed} \cos (2 \Delta \phi)]$, where $\Delta \phi \equiv \phi - \psiEP$ is the electron azimuthal angle $\phi$ measured with respect to the event plane $\psiEP$, reconstructed event by event.
+The final $\vHFE\{\rm EP\}$ is calculated by correcting $v_2^{\rm observed}$ with the so-called event plane resolution $R$: $\vHFE\{\rm EP\} = v_2^{\rm observed}/{\it R}$.
+The event plane resolution is estimated from the correlation of the planes of independent sub-events~\cite{Poskanzer:1998yz} and it is on the level of 0.7 for 0-60\% central events.